 You can volunteer at the Australian National Maritime Museum in many different and fulfilling ways including showing visitors around or working behind the scenes.

 Be part of one of the largest and most diverse volunteering programs in Australia.
 The museum is now looking for volunteers to do a range of different tasks at the museum.
 See the 'How to Volunteer' tab on this page for more information

 Volunteer tour guides show small groups of visitors around the museum’s permanent and temporary exhibitions, through our popular vessels, light house and behind the scenes at Wharf 7.
 All you need is enthusiasm, the ability to commit to regular times, and an interest in Australia’s maritime history.
 Full training provided.

-This building will highlight the ANMM’s warship exhibitions of Vampire, Onslow and Advance.
+Action Stations highlights the ANMM’s warship exhibitions of Vampire, Onslow and Advance.

 To enable the museum to give its best experience to visitors attending these attractions we are seeking new Volunteers to assist us with bringing alive our RAN treasures by informing and guiding our guests.
-Ideally, new Volunteers would be prepared to volunteer one day per week or one day per fortnight.
+Ideally, Volunteers would be prepared to volunteer one day per week or one day per fortnight.